 Skip to main content

-Winnipeg landlord facing $9K in penalties over mass eviction
+Winnipeg landlord facing fines over mass apartment evictions

 Share

-A Winnipeg landlord is facing $9,000 in penalties following a mass eviction at a Winnipeg apartment block this summer.
+A Winnipeg landlord is facing $9,000 in penalties following a mass eviction at an apartment block this summer.

 During evictions, residents of the building came home to find their belongings strewn on the lawn and their locks changed without notice.

-At the time, Manitoba Housing, Addictions and Homelessness Minister Bernadette Smith said evictions without due cause are illegal in Manitoba, as is disposing of a tenants' belongings or changing the locks without due process.
+At the time of the eviction, Manitoba Housing, Addictions and Homelessness Minister Bernadette Smith said evictions without due cause are illegal in Manitoba, as is disposing of a tenants' belongings or changing the locks without due process.

-Since then, a provincial spokesperson confirmed, notices of penalties totalling $9,000 have been issued to Vasas.
+Since then, a provincial spokesperson confirmed, notices of penalties totalling $9,000 have been issued to the landlord.

 With files from CTV's Alexandra Holyk and Jeff Keele